 The person may be an orthodontist, come from an allied health field, from the corporate environment or be a private individual.

 A monetary award of $1,500 will be given to the recipient.
 In addition, recipients receive Round trip economy airfare for two plus basic ground transportation (i.e. taxi, UBERX, Lyft, etc.) between home/hotel/airports; Three nights for one hotel room at an AAO designated leadership hotel (direct billed to AAO); A total of $75 per diem (per individual) for three days to cover meals and incidental expenses and an invitation to the Leadership Appreciation Reception for you and up to 5 guests.

 Should the award recipient be deceased or disabled at the time of the Annual Session at which the award is to be presented, his/her spouse or next-of-kin will be entitled to and offered full remuneration as outlined above.
 The spouse or next-of-kin will also be offered the opportunity to accept the award on the recipient’s behalf.

-An AAO committee of past presidents will select the recipient in 2021 for recognition at the 2022 Annual Session.
-The 2022 Annual Session will be April 29-May 3 in Honolulu, HI.
+An AAO committee of past presidents will select the recipient in 2022 for recognition at the 2023 Annual Session.
+The 2023 Annual Session will be held in Chicago, IL.

 Nominations should be submitted online.
 If you have questions, please contact